 The research shows that this doesn’t seem to be the case.

-Instead, the report showedOpens in a new tab. that if cats throw up from eating grass, it’s simply a byproduct and that in actuality, cats may eat grass due to historical instinct.
+Instead, the report showed that if cats throw up from eating grass, it’s simply a byproduct and that in actuality, cats may eat grass due to historical instinct.
 They eat grass because their ancestors did it (as did other animals) to get rid of parasites in their stomach.

 While cats no longer have to worry about parasites as their ancestors did probably due to better food and modern medication, they still may eat grass instinctually.